Crochet ribbed beanie pattern

 How this crochet ribbed beanie is made

-The beanie is worked flat from side to side using single crochet stitches worked in the back loop only.
-This technique creates the ribbed texture and gives the hat a comfortable stretch.
+This beanie is worked flat from side to side using single crochet stitches in the back loop only to create the ribbed texture.
+Once the body is complete, the short ends are sewn together, the top is closed, and the bottom edge folds up to create the brim.

 Crochet ribbed beanie pattern details